-The 2021 Line-up of Conference Speakers
+The 2022 Line-up of Conference Speakers

 In alphabetical order

 Kimberly Davis Basso is an author and playwright.
-She has been honored as Book of the Year Finalist for Humor from Foreword Reviews, a Writer’s Digest Honorable Mention Author for Life Stories, an International Book Awards Finalist, and others, none of which impress her children.
-When she isn’t writing or freelance editing she grows vegetables because she likes to eat her work.
+She has been honored as a Book of the Year Finalist for Humor from Foreword Reviews, a Writer’s Digest Honorable Mention Author for Life Stories, an International Book Awards Finalist, and others, none of which impress her children.
+When she isn’t writing or freelance editing, she grows vegetables because she likes to eat her work.

-Alicia Doyle is an award-winning journalist who discovered boxing at age twenty-eight in the late 1990s when she went on assignment at a boxing gym for at-risk youth called Kid Gloves.
+Alicia Doyle is an award-winning journalist who discovered boxing at the age of twenty-eight in the late 1990s when she went on assignment at a boxing gym for at-risk youth called Kid Gloves.
 For two years, she simultaneously worked as a newspaper reporter while training and competing as a boxer, making her one of only a few hundred women in America at the time who infiltrated this male-dominated sport.

 Desireé Duffy is the Founder of Black Château, a marketing and public relations agency; Books That Make You, a multi-media brand that promotes books and authors through its award-winning website, podcast, and radio show; The BookFest®, an online bookish adventure that brings together booklovers from around the world, and is the license-holder and lead organizer for TEDxResedaBlvd.

 Duffy contributes to Equities.com, ThriveGlobal.com, and Business2Community, where she writes about marketing, technology, writing, entrepreneurship, and digital media.
-She also hosts, and is the executive producer, for the Books That Make You Show.
+She also hosts and is the executive producer for, the Books That Make You Show.

-Lisa Green, Associate Editor City Owl Press
+LISA GREEN, Associate Editor City Owl Press

-Lisa brings over a decade of experience in the publishing industry from the author’s side of things.
+Lisa Green brings over a decade of experience in the publishing industry from the author’s side of things.
 As co-founder of The First Five Pages Workshop online, she is no stranger to helping authors put their best work forward.
 Lisa is a lover of all things paranormal and fantasy related.
-Not only does she read and write it, she also lives it.
-Lisa is a practicing psychic.
+Not only does she read and write it, she also lives it: Lisa is a practicing psychic.

 As far as taste, Lisa adores anything with at least a touch of magic and romance.
 She is currently acquiring for the Mystic Owl imprint, so will prioritize those manuscripts that check all the following boxes: within 50-75K words, hot romance in any subgenre of fantasy or sci-fi, HEA or HFN, and adult or NA only.

 A former journalist, Christina Hoag has had her laptop searched by Colombian guerrillas, phone tapped in Venezuela, was suspected of drug trafficking in Guyana, hid under a car to evade Guatemalan soldiers, and posed as a nun to get inside a Caracas jail.
-She has interviewed gang members, bank robbers, thieves and thugs in prisons, shantytowns and slums, not to forget billionaires and presidents, some of whom fall into the previous categories.
+She has interviewed gang members, bank robbers, thieves, and thugs in prisons, shantytowns, and slums, not to forget billionaires and presidents, some of whom fall into the previous categories.
 Now she writes about such characters in her fiction.

 Her noir crime novel Skin of Tattoos was a finalist for the Silver Falchion Award for suspense, while her YA thriller Girl on the Brink was named one of Suspense Magazine’s Best of YA.
-She also co-authored Peace in the Hood: Working with Gang Members to End the Violence, which is being used in several universities.
+She co-authored Peace in the Hood: Working with Gang Members to End the Violence, which is being used in several universities.
 Her essays and fiction have won prizes from the International Human Rights Arts Festival and the Soul-Making Keats Literary Competition.

 Constance Hood retired from teaching with five filing cabinets of family memoirs – tales of war, love, and adventures.
-Her first book, Off the Tracks: A Beatnik Family Journey was constructed from a 1961 girl’s diary and a mother’s memoirs.
+Her first book, Off the Tracks: A Beatnik Family Journey, was constructed from a 1961 girl’s diary and a mother’s memoirs.
 Set in the Cold War and Berlin Crisis, mother and a boyfriend led two children on a jaunt through European railroads for ten months, no tickets. >

 Years later the author’s estranged father wrote out 21 pages of narrative summarizing his activities as a military intelligence operative in World War II.
 Islands of Deception: Lying with the Enemy resulted, a tale constructed from those notes, confirmed in military records, and verified in long conversations and photos.

 Into Dark Corridors: A Tale of Hands, Heart, and Home is a memoir.
 Saving an abandoned house involved bulldozing a Los Angeles hillside, and moving the large structure in pieces.
 A year after the house was moved, true love showed up at the front door and the Hoods spent 25 years restoring the 1909 home.
-A story of risk and commitment, catastrophes and small miracles weaves itself into a tale of resilience.
+A story of risk and commitment, catastrophes and small miracles, weaves itself into a tale of resilience.

 Prior to writing books, Ms. Hood wrote technical proposals and grants for more than twenty years.

-Founder and CEO of Author Marketing Experts, Inc. (AME), is a bestselling author and internationally recognized book marketing and media relations expert.
+Founder and CEO of Author Marketing Experts, Inc. (AME), Penny Sansevieri is a bestselling author and internationally recognized book marketing and media relations expert.
 She is an Adjunct Professor teaching Self-Publishing for NYU.
 She was named one of the top influencers of 2019 by New York Metropolitan Magazine.

 Her company is one of the leaders in the publishing industry and has developed some of the most innovative Amazon Optimization programs as well as Social Media/Internet book marketing campaigns.
 She is the author of 18 books, including How to Sell Your Books by the Truckload on Amazon, Revise and Re-Release Your Book, 5-Minute Book Marketing, and Red Hot Internet Publicity, which has been called the “leading guide to everything Internet.”